Transition to Adult Life

 What is in store for youth with disabilities after they leave school?
 What will happen to your child when they no longer receive the educational services or accommodations which have been mandated by federal law?
 These questions are important to all parents of youth with special needs.
 Even though disabilities may vary greatly in their severity or impact, the need to plan for the future is very important for all students.
 A transition plan is a required part of a student’s Individualized Education Program (IEP) and should be developed and in place by their 16th birthday.

-It is vitally important for families to realize that transition represents the process of moving from school to services provided to all eligible students under their IEP to services in adult programs that might or might not be available based on varying eligibility criteria and funding sources.
+Transition represents the process of moving from the public school setting, where services are provided to all eligible students through their IEP, to services in adult programs that might or might not be available based on varying eligibility criteria and funding sources.
 Families who begin planning early will have more time to identify concerns, overcome challenges or barriers that arise and create opportunities which will help their students achieve their goals.
-Planning for the future early will alleviate disappointment and anxiety as students approach adulthood.
+Planning for the future early will alleviate disappointment and anxiety as their students approach adulthood.